Perils of Plastic

 Talk of the Great Pacific Garbage Patch and the trillions of pieces of plastic trash floating throughout our seas hadn't started in the mainstream media yet.
 There was soft chattering of a plastic accumulation among environmentalists following the results of studies by a non-profit research organization called 5 Gyres.

 Many people were turning to online search engines to try and better understand the risks of plastic toxins and learn how to avoid them.
-After all, many savvy consumers were already familiar with reading nutrition labels to watch out for hydrogenated fats, corn syrup and other ingredients we prefer to avoid.
+Savvy consumers were already familiar with reading nutrition labels to watch out for hydrogenated fats, corn syrup and other ingredients we prefer to avoid.
 Why couldn’t we do the same with plastics… simply avoid the “bad” ones and choose only the “safe” plastics for use in our homes?

 It seemed like a good plan to study up on plastics by asking a lot of questions and reading labels.
 In fact, many plastic products started to be labeled at the shelf as “BPA-free,” which helped consumers in this process of plastics selection.
 However, labeling was inconsistent, mostly on baby and kids products, and usually absent all together from housewares products.
 When there was labeling, generally only BPA was mentioned because this was the best-known “chemical culprit” that parents were hearing so much about in the media.

 Doctors and researchers have linked BPA in numerous studies to hormone and thyroid problems, behavior issues, obesity, cancer, diabetes, and even kidney and heart conditions.
 A study published in the Journal of Allergy and Clinical Immunology furthermore suggests there is a strong link between exposure to BPA and the increasing incidence of asthma.